Securing the Public Sector Summit

 • Organisations have limited budgets

-• The skills shortage in security staff growing
+• The skills shortage in security staff is growing

 • This dynamic affects the type of on prem security operation firms can employ